ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-06-aws-sysops-data-management.md

 Failovers are implemented as a DNS change so the application servers have to re-establish connections with the failover instance.

+Automated backup is done from the backup instances NOT the primary instance so there is no performance hit during backups.

 ### RDS Read Replicas
-Read Replicas are used to scale RDS by creating a READ ONLY copy of your database.
+Read Replicas are used to scale RDS by creating a READ ONLY copy of your database in a single AZ.
 Possible use cases include:

 - Scale beyond single instance I/O capabilities